CWZ123HHS/BRG_ISEA/README.md

 ### GitHub Usage

 GitHub is a cloud-based platform that enables the developers to store, manage, and collaborate on code and projects.
 In addition, it can also be used as a place to store notes by uploading into GitHub.
 In GitHub, I have created a public repository that allows anyone to access it.
+It allows changing of text font and size.
+For example, if I want to change the text to a larger size or smaller size, I can use the hash, #, to change it.
+By put it at the start of the sentence.
+The size changes with the number of hashes at the front, with 1 being the highest and 6 the smallest.

 ===========================================================================================